 Yes!
 Sourdough pizza dough can be frozen for up to 3 months.
 When ready to thaw, remove the sourdough pizza dough disc from the freezer and thaw in the refrigerator for 12 hours (or any of the above methods).
 I recommend this sourdough pizza dough recipe by King Arthur Baking.

 Yes!
-Since you already allowed the dough to rise for its ‘1st rise,’ when you initially made the dough before freezing, it will go through a ‘2nd rise’ while it is thawing, and before you bake it.
+Since you already allowed the dough to rise for the first rise when you initially made the dough before freezing, it will go through a second rise while it is thawing, and before you bake it.

 Nope.
 Not as long as you properly feed the yeast when you make the dough, and let it rise before freezing it.